jaotors/another-project-nextjs/README.md

-# CMS Blog Using NextJS
+# PROJECT using nextjs
-Trying some new stuvves
+maybe a passion project or something just want to try some new stuvves

 ## Tech stack
 - [NextJS](https://nextjs.org/)